Let’s hinge them together!

 They act as an option of door closing devices.
 To get adequate force for closing the door, we generally require two spring hinges.
 These hinges use the property of a spring which gets the door back to the closing position on its own.
 Spring hinges are of different types.

-These hinges are ideal for either light and heavy duty places or gates.
-Designers will know that these hinges are available in stainless steel, brass, bronze and other high-tech materials.
+These hinges are ideal for either light- or heavy-duty doors or gates.
+Designers will know that these hinges are available in stainless steel, brass, bronze, and other high-tech materials.

 Sizes of the hinges vary with respect to the types, as known to the professional interior designers.
 The data required for selecting the types of hinge are: door/panel thickness, the components weight and the space available.